Live Fast, Die Young: GMC lifetimes in the FIRE cosmological simulations of Milky Way-mass galaxies: Results

 \subsection{The distribution of GMC lifetimes}

 We now present our first results on GMC lifetimes via cloud tracking.
 To increase the number of GMCs in our sample, we stack the results from multiple snapshots in the 100 Myr preceding $z\!=\!0$.
 To prevent double-counting, we space the reference snapshots to be 10 Myr apart, comparable to the longest GMC lifetimes that we find.
 Figure~\ref{fig:life} shows the distribution of GMC lifetimes.
 We include only GMCs beyond galactocentric radius of 1 kpc, and we examine only our most resolved clouds, with more than 100 elements.
-Solid lines show all GMCs, while dashed lines show only those that formed stars during their lifetime.
-We find a mean lifetime of $\sim 6$ Myr, with a maximum lifetime of 20 Myr.
+Generally, we find a mean lifetime of $\sim 6$ Myr, with only 1.7\% of all clouds having lifetimes longer than 20 Myr.
 Table~\ref{tab:life} lists these mean lifetimes with their 1-sigma scatter.
+In the top panel solid lines show all GMCs, while dashed lines show only those that formed stars during their lifetime.

+In the bottom panel of Figure \ref{fig:life} we divide the sample of GMCs by the way that they are destroyed.
+This can occur either by a mass loss of 50\% from their reference mass (solid line) or by being subsumed by a larger cloud (dashed line).
+We find that clouds that are subsumed prefer slightly shorter lifetimes, particularly in {\tt m12m}.
+However, this generally leaves the peak of the lifetime distributions unchanged.
+Again, Table \ref{tab:life} lists the averages and standard deviations for each case.
+Overall, we find only weak difference between clouds that are destroyed from mass loss and clouds that are subsumed or undergo collisions.